 “You hope and you dream.
 But you never believe that something’s gonna happen for you.
 Not like it does in the movies.
 And when it actually does, you expected to feel different, more visceral, more real.
 I was waiting for it to hit me.” – Alex Garland, The Beach (film)

-All scenes in the beach were in fact shot in Thailand.
-But the book is set within the Gulf of Thailand, around the islands of Koh Samui, Koh Phangan and Surat Thani, the film was actually shot on Thailand’s western coast in Phi Phi Islands.
+All the scenes in the beach were shot in Thailand.
+But while the story and the book are set within the Gulf of Thailand, around the islands of Koh Samui, Koh Phangan and Surat Thani.
+The film was actually shot on Thailand’s western coast in Phi Phi Islands.
 Which are located in the Andaman Sea.

 Koh Phi Phi Leh Island is the home of Maya Bay Beach, and there was no better film set than here.
 Maya Bay is enclosed by limestone cliffs surrounding the bay on three sides, but in the movie, the beach is totally closed off.
 Using CGI an extra cliff was digitally added into the film post-production, to give the impression that the bay was totally sealed off.